tanjazlender/MicrobiomePrime/README.md

 Write about marker_sensitivity_threshold and marker_specificity_threshold

-## Validation
-The primer pairs should always be validated in a laboratory on multiple target (where you want the primers to amplify) and non-target samples.
+**Important:** The primer pairs should always be validated in a laboratory on multiple target (where you want the primers to amplify) and non-target samples.
 If you are testing sensitivity and specificity of primer pairs, you can use e.g. end-point PCR, real-time PCR or digital PCR.

+## Progress and error monitoring

 ## Definitions
 Marker